Movax12/ca65hl/manual.md

        .error "No register passed."
      .endif
-      setBranch N set        ; tell the conditional statement to test the N flag, could also use 'negative' .endmacro                ; when using this macro, 'N set' could be thought of as true, N clear is false.
+      setBranch N set        ; tell the conditional statement to test the N flag, could also use 'negative' .endmacro                ; when using this macro, 'N set' could be thought of as true, N clear as false.

-The macro defines which CPU flags to test and can then be used in the **if** statement:
+The macro defines which CPU flag to test and can then be used in the **if** statement:

     if (regNegative a)
         ;code
     endif

 As well, assembly code can be used to determine the condition, with any number of assembly statements and macros separated by colons.
-In this way, if **setBranch** is not used to define the CPU flag, the double equal can be used (==) or the not equal (!=) followed by the flag to be tested.
+If **setBranch** is not used to define the CPU flag, double equal (==) or the not equal (!=) followed by the flag to be tested.
 The latter will invert the flag to be tested.
 Example:

-    if ( lda MyVariable : tay : dey == zero )
+    if ( lda foo : tay : dey == zero )
     ; do code if MyVariable is equal to 1 endif